lienne/oldGithubPages/index.md

 Like MAGIC, the code writes itself as you slap at your keyboard ferociously and randomly!

+Full support for code completion by pressing tab (that's the button on your keyboard that says 'Tab') for lightining-fast fake coding!

 ISwearICanCode is SO intelligent, you can even input random errors and backspacing for MAXIMUM verisimilitude!

 ### [](#header-2)WOW!!!!!!!